-Ackneil M. Muldrow III, Partner in the New York office of Akin Gump Strauss Hauer & Feld LLP.
-Ackneil M. (Trey) Muldrow, III principally focuses his practice on merger and acquisition transactions and corporate governance counseling.
+Ackneil M. (Trey) Muldrow III, Partner in Charge of the New York office at Akin Gump Strauss Hauer & Feld LLP.
+He principally focuses his practice on merger and acquisition transactions and corporate governance counseling.

 Education: J.D., University of Virginia School of Law, 1995; A.B., Princeton University, 1992; Bar Admissions, New York.